How to import plants and plant products to the EU under the smarter rules for safer food regulations.

 - changes to third country requirements for some plants and seeds for sowing

-The full list of plants and products from third countries that will require pre-notification and import controls to enter the UK is set out in Part A of Annex XI, and Annex XII, of Implementing Regulation 2019/2072.
+The full list of plants and products from third countries that will require pre-notification and import controls to enter the UK is set out in plant species by import category.

 Read guidance on the TARIC code commodity mapping of these plants and products for data entry onto PEACH.